ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 ## Some Useful Links

-If you would like any further information on changes in this release please feel free to have a look at our change log.
+If you would like any further information on changes in this release please feel free to have a look at our changelog.
 The code for NGXS is all available at https://github.com/ngxs/store and our docs are available at http://ngxs.io/.
-We have a thriving community on our slack channel so come and join us to keep abreast with the latest developments.
+We have a thriving community on our slack channel so come and join us to keep abreast of the latest developments.
 Here is the slack invitation link: https://now-examples-slackin-eqzjxuxoem.now.sh/